Schrausser/The_Nuremberg_Chronicle_1493_Tables/README.md

 >The creation of things is explained by numbers.
 Their parts are one, two, three, which form a triangle.
 In the first *creation*.
 In the second and third *arrangement*.
 In the rest *ornament*, as Moses shows through the works of six days.

 Table 1.
 Headings and contents of fol.
 1 to fol.
-VII of the Nuremberg Chronicle (Schedel, 1493).
+VII (Schedel, 1493).
 ~~~
 page			contenta